raspberrypilearning/3D-scene/en/step_5.md

 wait (0.3) seconds
 ```

-If you want some more information explore [Animate using looks](https://learning-admin.raspberrypi.org/en/projects/interactive-animation/5) in Challenge 1 Interactive animation.
+For more information on animation, explore [Animate using looks](https://projects.raspberrypi.org/en/projects/interactive-animation/5){:target="_blank"} in Challenge 1 Interactive animation.

 --- /collapse ---